apache/doris-website/versioned_docs/version-2.1/data-operate/update/update-overview.md

 ```

 :::caution
-Starting from Doris 2.1, write merge will be the default mode for the unique key model.
-So, if you are using Doris 2.1, make sure to read the relevant table creation documentation.
+Starting from Doris 2.1, MoW is the default mode for the unique key model.
+So, if you are using Doris 2.1 or higher version, make sure to read the relevant table creation documentation.
 :::

 ### Two Update Methods in Unique Key Model